Kagamma/evil-script/README.md

 - See Test.pas

 #### Notes
-- By default SE_STRING is disable for performance reason.
+- By default SE_STRING is disabled for performance reason.
 Enable it in ScriptEngine.pas if you need to perform string manipulations (concat, compare)
 - Number type by default is Single type.
-Enable SE_PRECISION flag in ScriptEngine.pas if you want more precision (Double type).
+Enable SE_PRECISION flag in ScriptEngine.pas if you want more precision (Double type)
 - No support for defining functions inside script (easy to add if needed)